For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Goodwood’s pigs are a mix of two rare breeds (Gloucester Old Spots and Saddlebacks) plus the Large White Boar.

-Join the Goodwood Education Trust for an unforgettable full day of Forest Adventures fun with all activities included.
+Join the Goodwood Education Trust for an unforgettable full day of Forest Adventure fun during school holidays.

-Join the Goodwood Education Trust for an unforgettable day of Forest Adventures!
+Join the Goodwood Education Trust for an unforgettable day of Forest Adventures, during school holidays.
 Dive into the great outdoors with thrilling nature-based and bushcraft activities like tracking and trailing, den building, woodland crafts, leaf printing, wand making, and even fire lighting and cooking.
 A fun, hands-on experience that sparks curiosity and adventure!

 Nestled in Seeley Copse, a 20-acre remnant of ancient woodland dedicated exclusively to education, Forest Adventures immerses children in the natural world through outdoor exploration, play, and discovery.
 The experience is based at the Goodwood Education Centre, which provides a welcoming base for arrival, shelter, and support facilities, before groups head into the woods for a day of hands-on, nature-led adventure.
 The Centre is wheelchair accessible, includes disabled and unisex toilet facilities, and is supported by ample parking.